-He has enjoyed associations with ensembles such as Britten Sinfonia and London Sinfonietta (who premiered Spirit of the Staircase, nominated for a South Bank Sky Arts Award), and in 2020 will again work with BBC Philharmonic Orchestra with the premiere of Pleasure Garden, a concerto for violinist Daniel Pioro.
+He has enjoyed associations with ensembles such as Britten Sinfonia and London Sinfonietta (who premiered Spirit of the Staircase, nominated for a South Bank Sky Arts Award), and in 2021 will begin an association with the BBC Philharmonic with the premiere of Pleasure Garden, a concerto for violinist Daniel Pioro.

 Further orchestral performances have come from Netherlands Radio Philharmonic and Royal Philharmonic Orchestras, while his chamber works have received performances by ensembles including Arditti Quartet, Psappha, Fidelio Trio, Riot Ensemble and musicians from the Philharmonia Orchestra.
-His first opera, Violet, commissioned by Music Theatre Wales, Aldeburgh Festival and Theater Magdeburg, will tour in 2020 and 2021 to venues including the Royal Opera House’s Linbury Theatre.
+His first opera, Violet, commissioned by Music Theatre Wales and the Aldeburgh Festival, will premiere in 2022.